Home

 Then get one set each of the different types of pencils that you think you'd like to try-out and experiment with them.

 Spend a lot of time with them.
-You will most likely find that you can use more than one type of colored art pencil to complete a piece.
+You will most likely find that you can use more than one type of colored pencil to complete a piece.

 Additional Materials